MohdYahyaMahmodi/image-forge/readme.md

 <details>
 <summary><strong>What input formats are supported?</strong></summary>
 Image Forge can accept any image format that your browser supports.
 This typically includes common formats like JPEG, PNG, GIF, WebP, SVG, and many others.
-If your browser can display it, Image Forge can likely process it!
+If your browser can display it, Image Forge can likely process it.
 </details>

 <details>